 Make up some flyers to hand out to local businesses you should try to visit every bike shop and pawn shop in your local area, although if this isn’t possible try to email them instead.
 Also try to get word out to car boot and market organisers although these are often harder to get in contact with.
 Your flyers should include make/model, a picture of the bike, approximate times it was stolen and a crime number (at the very least).
 If you can include the frame number and information about any aftermarket parts you fitted.
 If you have an interesting story (charity rides, high value, etc), it is well worth seeing if your local paper will take the story as this will drastically limit where the thief can sell the bike and help you get word out to a large audience.

 - Spread the word online.

-There are three large bike registers in the UK these are Stolen Bikes, BikeRegister and BikeShepherd.
-Police also use the property register Immobilise, although members of the public have to pay to check this.
+Using Stolen Bikes, police also use the property register Immobilise.
 There are also several bike forums that have dedicated stolen bike sections.
 In addition contact local social media groups and cycling clubs as well.

 Take a walk around

 - Go for a walk in the local area.